Schema & Profiling Tab

 • Maximum and minimum length (for strings)

-To profile your source, navigate to the Schema & Profiling tab, click Profile data, and configure the profile settings in the dialog.
+To profile data, navigate to the Schema & Profiling tab, click Profile data, and configure the profile settings in the dialog.
 Results are displayed inline for each field once the run completes.
 For more information, see Data Profiling.

 Data Sampling

-Data Sampling returns a quick view of your source rows, letting you verify patterns and inspect actual values before you set up filters and segmentation.
+Data Sampling returns a quick view of your source or catalog asset rows, letting you verify patterns and inspect actual values before you set up filters and segmentation.

 To sample data, open the Schema & Profiling tab, click Sample data, and configure the sample size in the dialog.
 For more information, see Data Sampling.